arianitu/sql-stress/README.md

 This is unstable and is in heavy development.

 # sql-stress
 Stress a SQL server by defining tasks using JSON.
+It currently supports mysql, postgres, and sqlite.

 # Problem statement